 - When it comes to supply chain security, a solution is only as secure as the weakest link.
 Ask yourself, what assurance do you have on the integrity of third-party binaries and source code, keys and certificates, and data?

 Picking a secure SDLC framework and shifting your security left isn’t enough to develop secure internet of things solutions.
-In your role as the security architect for IoT solutions, you will need to define a security program that leverages a tailored approach to Hardware is everything you can touch, including the keyboard...
-More, infrastructure and Software is the stuff that lives inside your computer; games...
-More layers to meet your organization’s security needs.
+In your role as the security architect for IoT solutions, you will need to define a security program that leverages a tailored approach to hardware, infrastructure and software layers to meet your organization’s security needs.
 The industry as a whole may not be ready to put an “S” in IoT, but your solution can be secure by design if you apply guidance like the “Code of Practice for Consumer IoT Security” to existing best practices for building security into the development life cycle.

 The post Putting the ‘S’ in IoT: How to Make Internet of Things Solutions Secure by Design appeared first on Security Intelligence.